 English Language Arts 11

 ELA 11 is geared toward high school students in the 11th grade.
 The course focuses on literary appreciation and the expository essay.
-Representative canonical works, such as Homer, will be selected with a focus on classical themes and concerns.
+Representative canonical works, such as Homer’s Odyssey, are selected with a focus on enduring themes and concerns.
 The course includes an introduction to poetry with a survey of various styles and approaches employed by poets.
-In this course, students continue to refine their reading comprehension, grammar, vocabulary, and writing skills.
-Students continue to develop speaking skills through making oral presentations.
-Emphasis is placed on addressing any bad habits they may have developed in their writing so that they may build control and mastery of the language and express themselves with sophistication.
+Students continue to refine their reading comprehension, grammar, vocabulary, and writing skills throughout the course.
+Speaking skills are further developed at this level through oral presentations.
 This course also prepares students to take the SAT.

 English Language Arts 12